dragonrossa/Warehouse/Warehouse/Content/readme/Readme.txt

 27.10 Fixed validation on client, added Regex Expression on some models

-29. Interface Equipment for Processor and implementation
+29.10 Interface Equipment for Processor and implementation

+30.10 Implementation of interface for LaptopModels

+01.11 Implementation of interface for TransferModels